geosolutions-it/MapStore2/docs/user-guide/print.md

 * Enable the *Force Labels* option, that force the display of labels even if only one rule is present (by default, if only one rule is present, the label is not displayed)

-* Enable the *Font Anti Aliasing* (when Anti Aliasing is on, the borders of the labels font are smoothed)
+* Enable the *Font Anti Aliasing* (when Anti Aliasing is on, the borders of the labels font are smoothed improving the image quality)

 * Set the *Icons size*